oscar7070/RTLScript/README.md

 Also, feel free to contribute and make this better for everyone :).

 ## How to use it?
-RTLType is very easy to use just call:
+RTLType is very easy to use just call "RTLType::ConvertToFixed":
 ```
 #include "RTLType.h"
 #include <iostream>